ThingLabsIo/ThingLabsIo.github.io/pages/workshop/windows-thingy/01-hello-windows-iot.md

 layout: "page-fullwidth"
 title: "Hello, Windows IoT!"
 subheadline: "Building Connected Things with Windows 10 IoT and Microsoft Azure"
-teaser: "In this lab you will create a simple 'Thing' using Windows 10 IoT Core."
+teaser: "In this lab, you will create a simple 'Thing' using Windows 10 IoT Core."
 show_meta: true
 comments: false
 header: no